Vungle/replay/README.md

 ### Running

-From the current directory run `docker-compose up && docker-compose logs replay` then you should see heka output showing its consuming the logs and inserting into your kafka topic
+From the current directory run `docker-compose up -d && docker-compose logs replay` then you should see heka output showing its consuming the logs and inserting into your kafka topic

+***note: the replay container starts faster than kafka and zookeepr so it sometimes exits but should restart on its own***

 ### Stopping & Cleanup